taddieken95/Accuray_Tech_Comm_Guide/Chapter 5: ECOs/Section 3: ECO Submittal Process.md

 Populate the remaining columns for each item listed in your ECO (**New Lifecycle Phase** through **Initial Base**).
 Except in particular situations, **New Lifcycle Phase** should be set to **Released**, **1st Article Required** should be set to **No**, and **On Order** through **Install Base** should be set to **Not Applicable**.

-Additionally, ensure your new revision letter level is inputed in the **New Rev** column.
+Additionally, ensure your new revision letter level is listed in the **New Rev** column.

 ## Establishing Relationships